Generated at: 2026-05-16 05:52:53

 We aim to further penetrate the mid-market and SMB segments in parallel with our ongoing focus on large enterprises.
 Regarding the future utilization of PLANSonar, we have expectations in two directions.

 Another is the proposal of "Verify," an AI-based fraud detection service that we recently launched in Japan.
-This service can check for over 38 scenarios, such as the reuse of fraudulent receipts, high-cost claims, and the detection of personal use, which helps strengthen corporate governance.
+This service can check for over 38 scenarios, such as the reuse of fraudulent receipts, high-cost claims, and detection of personal use, which helps strengthen corporate governance.
 I believe we can utilize PLANSonar to extract "companies that are proactive in utilizing AI for business operations" or "companies that prioritize governance."

 About Concur Japan, Ltd.